-Proposals for development will be expected to have regard to guidance outlined in the Government's good practice guide on 'Designing Gypsy and Traveller Sites' and:
+Proposals for development will be expected to have regard to guidance outlined in the Government's good practice guide on 'Designing Gypsy and Traveller Sites' where appropriate and:

-- Incorporate appropriate vehicular access and turning space: - Minimise conflict between pedestrians / cyclists and vehicles on site; - Include appropriate landscaping proposals and demonstrate that key elements of landscape character have been identified, retained and incorporated into the design.
-The presence of high close-board fencing will generally be considered inappropriate as a means of screening the site or pitch separation; - Be well designed and laid out, ensuring that proposed amenity buildings or day rooms are sensitively sited and use sympathetic materials; - Ensure that children are able to play safely on site; - Include details of foul sewerage disposal and surface water drainage, and where appropriate, look for opportunities to implement Sustainable Drainage Systems; and - Where feasible, reduce exposure to severe weather and climatic risks, utilising for example, natural shade and shelter.
+- Incorporate appropriate vehicular access and turning space; - Minimise conflict between pedestrians / cyclists and vehicles on site; - Include appropriate landscaping proposals and demonstrate that key elements of landscape character have been identified, retained and incorporated into the design.
+The presence of high close-board fencing will generally be considered inappropriate as a means of screening the site or pitch separation; - Be well designed and laid out, ensuring that proposed amenity buildings or day rooms are sensitively sited and use sympathetic materials; - Promote community safety and social cohesion through measures such as natural surveillance on site; - Ensure that children are able to play safely on site; - Include details of foul sewerage disposal and surface water drainage, and where appropriate, look for opportunities to implement Sustainable Drainage Systems; and - Where feasible, reduce exposure to severe weather and climatic risks, utilising for example, natural shade and shelter.
 Consideration should also be given to the use of renewable energy systems such as wind or solar energy.